 The notice of the trademark hearing will be issued to the address provided in the application in addition to uploading the same to the portal.
 The applicant needs to appear in person or with their agent or lawyer to put before the grounds in favour of the brand name application and request the hearing officer to allow the trademark application to pass ahead in the trademark processes toward the brand name registration.

 After examination, the trademark is published in the Trade Marks Journal.
 There is a freezing period of four months during which the application for brand name registration remains open to opposition.
 In case there is an opposition filed by the opponent, a hearing process shall be conducted by Registrar to make notice of sufficient grounds from both the parties to establish their claims.
 Considering the facts of the case and supporting documents, the Registrar of the appropriate trademark registry decides in favour of either party to the case.

 Once the application proceeds for a brand name registration, following publication in the trademark journal, a registration certificate under the seal of the Trademark Registry is issued.
 The details of the Registered Trademark shall be entered into the Central Register of Trade Marks maintained by the Trade Marks Registry.
 The registered trademark symbol (®) can be used once the trademark application is registered in the name of the applicant.

 The whole process of brand name registration takes anywhere around 6-12 months.
 The brand name accepted for trademark registration will remain valid for an unlimited period of time subject to time renewal of the registered trademark.
 A registered trademark application needs to be maintained by renewing the same every ten years.

-It is always advisable to connect to an expert whenever you have any concerns related to how to register a brand name?
+It is always advisable to connect to an expert whenever you have any concerns related to trademark registration.
 To ensure brand name registration under the appropriate class, you can consult our experienced legal professionals who can guide and help you in making the brand name registration-related processes smooth, simpler and easier.